Beovizija: Format

 The basic format of the contest since 2004 was that there were approximately twenty singers.
 Each sing their song once.
 There is then a ten-minute interval where the viewers are encouraged to SMS and phone in the name of their favourite song.
 The public vote is incorporated in the special jury's vote.
 The singer with the most votes wins the contest.

 In 2007 the format of the show changed.
 Beovizija was held over two nights.
 On the first night there were twenty singers hoping to go into the final of Beovizija held two days later.
-Ten singers that had the biggest public vote pass to the finals.
-At the finals of Beovizija they once again sing their song.
+Ten singers that had the biggest public and jury vote when they were combined would pass to the finals.
+At the final of Beovizija they once again sing their song.
 There is then a ten-minute interval where the viewers are encouraged to SMS and phone in the name of their favourite song.
 During the interval, Serbian industry music awards are handed out.
-The public vote is incorporated in the special jury's vote.
-The singer with the most votes wins the contest and represents Serbia in the Eurovision Song Contest.
+The points from the public vote and the jury's vote are then revealed.
+The singer with the most points wins the contest and represents Serbia in the Eurovision Song Contest.